stillru/stillru.github.io/content/blog/webapp_with_go.md

   - 'go'
   - 'intermediate'
 ---
+## Developing a Web Application with Go: A Comprehensive Guide

 Go, also known as Golang, has gained significant popularity among developers for its simplicity, performance, and concurrency support.
 Developed by Google, Go is a statically typed, compiled language that is well-suited for building scalable and efficient web applications.
 In this article, we’ll walk through the process of developing a web application using Go, covering everything from setting up your environment to deploying your application.